Federated Deep Reinforcement Learning for Open RAN Slicing in 6G Networks: Numerical results

 \subsection{Experiment parameters and scenarios}

 We consider a RIC-enabled RAN architecture with a single base station.
 The simulated users are randomly scattered in an area of $500m \times 500m$ around the BS, and served by 3 MVNOs.
-Table \ref{tab:simu-params} summarized the different wireless network parameters.

 The MVNOs collectively train a DDPG model.
-We create and train the model using the PyTorch framework.
-The four networks of the model have two hidden fully connected layers with 400 and 300 neurons respectively.
-Since the maximum number of users is 5, the size of the input layer is 10 and the output layer's is 5.
-We used the Rectified linear unit (ReLU) as an activation function since it helps avoid vanishing gradients in backpropagation, especially since the action space is limited to values less than $f_{max} = 0.3$.
-We used the Adam optimized with two different learning rates for the actor and critic.
-The exploration is insured through the use of a fraction of the absolute value of the OU noise equal to $1/10$.
-Table \ref{tab:net-param} summarizes the different training hyperparameters of the DDPG.
+The four networks of the model have two hidden fully connected layers with 400 and 300 neurons, respectively.
+We consider that each MVNO has a maximum number of users equal to 5.
+Since the maximum number of users is 5, the size of the input layer is 10 and the output layer is 5.
+We used the Rectified linear unit as an activation function since it avoids vanishing gradients in backpropagation, especially since the action space is limited to small values.
+This is due to one of the conditions stating that the allocated fraction should be less than $ 0.3$ to avoid squandering the bandwidth over a small handful of the users.
+We used the Adam optimizer with two different learning rates for the actor and critic.

+We implemented the proposed architecture using the Python programming language.
+We used the PyTorch framework to implement the DDPG algorithm.
+The simulations were conducted on a laptop with a 2.6 GHz Intel i7 Processor, 16GB of RAM, and NVIDIA GeForce RTX 2070 graphic card.

-As for the FDRL mechanism, the training takes place during a total of 5 communication rounds.
+For the FDRL mechanism, the training takes place over a total of 5 communication rounds.
 In each round, the model is trained by each MVNO for 500 episodes before sending the model to the RIC for aggregation.
 Each episode is composed of 50 steps, where the channel gains values are reset in each step, and the users' locations are reset every 25 episodes.
 In order to generate non-i.i.d distributions for user requirements, we set different probabilities of URLLC and eMBB users for each MVNO.
 The set of probabilities of URLLC users are $25\%$, $50\%$, and $75\%$ for MVNOs 1, 2, and 3, respectively.

-To further test our proposed solution, we generated an unequal distribution of the users.
-Specifically, we considered a case where MVNOs 1, 2, and 3 had 5 , 4, and 3 users respectively.
+To further test our proposed solution, we generated an unequal distribution of users.
+Specifically, we considered a case where MVNOs 1, 2, and 3 have 5, 4, and 3 users, respectively.
 In this case, the fraction of the bandwidth allocated to each MVNO is proportional to its number of users.